jindrichmynarz/dissertation/parts/introduction.md

 * Methods
 * Tools implementing the methods (also auxiliary tools if no suitable ones are available)

+The contributions presented in this thesis including methods and software were authored or co-authored by the thesis author, unless specified otherwise.

 ## Core hypotheses

 * Additional features obtained from linked open data can improve matchmaking.